 - Evaluate the first argument using the interpreter specified by the

-flag is set, the name of the shell and exit code is printed after each
+SHELLenvironment variable.
+If standard output is a TTY, the name of the shell and exit code is printed after each invocation.

 the absolute path of the first file to trigger an event.
-If the restart option
+The first file

-is used the first file under watch is treated as the default.
+under watch is used as the default.
+If the

 - Execute the utility immediately.
 If the